pranav-ust/background-subtract/README.md

 I made a handy background subtraction tool which is generally useful as a preprocessing for object detection.

-The situations I dealt with often had extreme lightening changes.
-So this background subtraction tool takes lightening changes into account, normalizes it to produce a more stable video.
+The situations I dealt with often had extreme changes in light.
+So this background subtraction tool takes brightness changes into account, normalizes it to produce a more stable video.

 ## Requirements